Multi-Modal Scene Graph with Kolmogorov-Arnold Experts for Audio-Visual Question Answering: Experiments

 \textbf{Audio-Visual Question}.
-As shown in Figure~\ref{qualitative3}, for a problem simultaneously related to audio and visual modalities, the model needs to integrate cues from both audio and visual modalities for reasoning.
-From the visual cues, although both QA-TIGER~\cite{2025tiger} and our method detected the appearance of the trumpet, our proposed approach, leveraging structured visual information, captured the cue earlier (region E vs region F), which is crucial for determining whether it is always playing.
-Simultaneously, from the audio cues, our method also identified the sound cue earlier (region G vs region H).
-The tighter complementarity between audio and visual information enabled our model to arrive at the correct answer, demonstrating its superior audio-visual modeling capabilities.
-Overall, the clearer and earlier peaks of the blue curves indicate that the KAN-based temporal integration learns more discriminative and better aligned temporal weights than the MLP-based counterpart, highlighting the stronger expressive power of KAN experts for modeling complex cross-modal temporal dependencies.
+As shown in Figure~\ref{qualitative3}, correctly answering this question requires the model to reason jointly over both audio and visual cues.
+Although both QA-TIGER~\cite{2025tiger} and our method are able to detect the trumpet in the visual stream, our method localizes this cue earlier than QA-TIGER (region E vs. region F), which is important for judging whether the instrument is being played throughout the clip.
+Similarly, on the audio side, our method also captures the relevant cue earlier (region G vs. region H).
+Thanks to this tighter alignment between the audio and visual evidence, our model is able to produce the correct answer, which demonstrates its stronger audio-visual reasoning ability.
+Overall, across all of above cases, blue curves exhibit clearer and earlier peaks than red ones, which indicates that the KAN-based temporal integration learns temporal weights that are both more discriminative and better aligned with the truly relevant segments than those learned by the MLP-based counterpart.
+This observation highlights the stronger expressive power of the KAN experts for modeling complex cross-modal temporal dependencies.